singaa-dev/my-portfolio/README.md

-# my-portfolio
+# Lakhwinder Singh's portfolio
-This is my professional portfolio
+This is my professional portofolio.
+It uses AWS and RecatJS.

+##Technologies used

+git and Github

+SSh